Syllabus

 Web Site: http://cs.sou.edu/~harveyd

 The web site is available for quiz results, lab assignments, weekly handouts, current grade status, and contact with class members.
-Click on the appropriate class, and then select the desired option.
+Move your cursor to Teaching Activities, and then click on the appropriate class and select the desired option.

 Course Objectives